ResonantGeoData/RD-WATCH/DEVELOPMENT.md

 - Begin by first starting the the score DB using `docker compose up scoredb`
 - After that in the Metrics and Test Framework, copy the `alembic_example.ini` to `alembic.ini` and set the `sqlalchemy.url = postgresql+psycopg2://scoring:secretkey@localhost:5433/scoring`
 - install the scoring code `pip install -e .` from the root of the Metrics and Test Framework Repository
-- run `alembic upgrade head` to make sure the database is configured properly to load results
+- run `alembic upgrade head` to make sure the database is configured properly to load results.
+    - Instead of running the above command you can run the following command from inside the RD-WATCH repository `docker compose run --rm django poetry run django-admin migrate rdwatch_scoring --database scoringdb` this will use the django migrations to initialize the database.
-- Execute the scoring code:
+- Execute the scoring code from inside the mtrics and test framework:
 ```
   python -m iarpa_smart_metrics.run_evaluation \
                --roi KR_R001 \